Indonesian Food: 20 Traditional Dishes of Indonesia

 Photo Credit: Sakurai Midori

-Nasi uduk is a dish made of coconut rice which originates in Jakarta.
-The dish is an intricate and popular version of regular steamed rice and translates to “Mixed rice”.
-The rice is soaked in a mixture of coconut milk, cloves, cassia bark, and lemongrass.
+Nasi uduk is a dish made with coconut rice which originated in Jakarta.
+The dish is an intricate and popular version of steamed rice.
+The rice is soaked in a mixture of coconut milk, cloves, cassia bark, and lemongrass, typically served with fried shallots.

 Ayam Goreng